codeforbtv/baby-equipment-exchange/docs/images/README.md

 ## Dev Local Setup
-Below are linux command used to setup the environment
+Below are linux command used to setup the environment. notes for setup on Mac are in `docs\setup_notes.md`

 1. Install required packages
 ```